apache/predictionio/docs/manual/source/recommendation/dase.html.md

   }
 ```

-Note that `recommendProducts` returns the `Int` indices of products.
-You map them back to `String` with `productIxToIdMap` before they are returned.
+Note that `recommendProducts` returns the `Int` indices of items.
+You map them back to `String` with `itemIntStringMap` before they are returned.

 > You have defined the class `PredictedResult` earlier.